Gagana09/Smartmed-AI-based-medical-dispenser/README.md

 # SmartMed: AI-Based Medical Dispenser 🤖💊

 ## What it does
-An AI system that asks about your symptoms and recommends over-the-counter medicines.
-It collects your age, weight, and gender to give personalized suggestions. 🩺
+SmartMed is an AI-powered system that interacts with users to understand their symptoms and recommends suitable over-the-counter medicines.
+It takes into account your age, weight, and gender to provide personalized suggestions. 🩺

 ## Key Features
 - **User Registration & Login**  - Secure account creation